SkylineCommunications/dataminer-docs/connector-help/connector_help/CEFD_Memotec_CXU-1240.md

 uid: Connector_help_CEFD_Memotec_CXU-1240
 ---

-CEFD MEMOTEC CXU-1240
+# CEFD MEMOTEC CXU-1240

-This is a SNMP connector for the configuration and monitoring of the following types of devices:
+This is an SNMP connector for the configuration and monitoring of the following types of devices:

 - CXU-1240
 - CXU-1010